reach-sh/reach-lang/docs/src/networks/index.md

 + `ALGO_INDEXER_TOKEN` is used as the API token for your `indexer`.
 + `ALGO_INDEXER_SERVER` is used as the address of your `indexer`.
 + `ALGO_INDEXER_PORT` is used as the port of your `indexer`.
++ `ALGO_NODE_WRITE_ONLY` specifies if your `algod` will handle read requests, or just writes.
 + `ALGO_FAUCET_PASSPHRASE` is used as the mnemonic for the faucet of your network.
   This is useful if you are running your own testing network.

 ## {#ref-network-cfx} Conflux